 Such leaders are always passionate about what they do and how they present the process and the results.
 The logic behind their statements is always compelling, and arguments never lack reasoning.

-Organizations where employees receive effective and consistent coaching can improve business results tremendously.
+Organizations, where employees receive effective and consistent professional coaching, can improve business results tremendously.
 Recognitions and awards will also help in reassuring workers that their efforts are being appreciated.

 As measured by Gallup, there is an increase of 21% in profitability among organizations with high-engaged teams.
 And this engagement starts right from day one.